• Skip to primary navigation

 What is the best red wine for braising short ribs?

 I opted for a box of Pinot Noir for this recipe, but Cabernet Sauvignon, Merlot, Shiraz/Syrah, Côtes du Rhone, Chianti or Zinfandel would all probably do quite nicely.
 I would recommend buying a box of something that you'll also enjoy sipping on, since you won't need all 4 bottles for the recipe.
+If you'd like a more scientific approach to determining which wine would be the best, check out this awesome article from Cook's Illustrated.

-More Date Night Recipes
+More Special Occasion Recipes

 Red Wine Braised Short Ribs with Parmesan Polenta